See also these comments for detailed reactions to the Biden Administration’s Proposed Title IX Regulations, March 15, 2023.

 - New Name, Image, Likeness monies are already being distributed unequally, and given the lack of oversight, the financial disparity between women and men is likely to get worse.

-Against this backdrop of ongoing sex discrimination against girls and women in high schools and colleges sports, we cannot now allow more sex discrimination: trans- identified male athletes taking participation slots or scholarship dollars that rightfully should go to females.
+Against this backdrop of ongoing sex discrimination against girls and women in high schools and colleges sports, we cannot now allow more sex discrimination: male athletes who identify as transgender taking participation slots or scholarship dollars that rightfully should go to females.

 3. Title IX’s interpretation on transgender accommodations must happen at the federal level.

 The issue cannot be resolved by individual states, sport governing bodies, or schools.
 Interstate commerce would inevitably be disrupted.
 Sponsors, media, travel, and fans would all be disrupted.
 Such a hodge-podge of rules and regulations would be a logistical, financial, and legal nightmare for any student or school.
 Neighboring schools would undoubtedly devise different rules: some will assure the women’s category is reserved for females, while their competitors may adopt rules allowing any male who identifies as transgender to compete on opposing women’s teams.
 The physical safety risks to athletes, the school’s liability safety risks, as well as the competitive unfairness of being required to compete against schools with differing rules, would be untenable.
 Instead, all eligibility rules must be easily understood and enforced nationally.
 That enforcement consistency can only be achieved with objectivity and plain language across-the-board.

 - When it comes to sports participation, the definition of sex in Title IX and the Sports Act should be interpreted as an immutable biological characteristic, as it was in the 1975 Title IX regulations.[xv]